AlphaCharlie 3 months ago

 Plus non standard stuff is not a valid argument.
 As there are many tools which support non standard behaviour, because useful features like comment are considered non standard

-• karczex a day ago
+• karczex 3 months ago

 In most cases Yaml is bizarre kind of DSL with tricky way of API interaction.
 For instance - I don't understand why exactly the same Ansible API isn't just python library?

-• mdaniel 13 hours ago
+• mdaniel 3 months ago

 For the same reason any DSL exists: because the programming representation is a lot more verbose than the DSL, due to the computers not currently honoring the "you know what I meant" flag